bioinformatics-core-shared-training/cruk-summer-school-2020/index.md

 During this course you will learn about:-

 - How aligned sequencing reads, genome sequences and genomic regions are represented in R.
-- How to handle NGS data and read sequencing data with R, performe quality assessment and execute standard pipelines for (bulk) RNA-Seq, ChIP-Seq and ATAC-seq analysis
+- How to handle NGS data and read sequencing data with R, perform quality assessment and execute standard pipelines for (bulk) RNA-Seq, ChIP-Seq and ATAC-seq analysis
-- How to analyse transcription factor (TF) and epigenomic (histone mark) ChIP-seq data.
+- How to do downstream analysis of transcription factor (TF) and epigenomic (histone mark) ChIP-seq data.

 ### Objectives
 After the course you should be able to:-